rackerlabs/technical-blog/content/blog/2020/2020-10-22-are-you-prepared-for-disaster-recovery-a-comparison-of-public-cloud-options-part-one/index.md

 authorIsRacker: true
 categories:
     - General
+    - DevOps
-metaTitle: "Are you prepared for disaster recovery a comparison of public cloud options"
+metaTitle: "Are you prepared for disaster recovery?
+A comparison of public cloud options&mdash;Part One"
-metaDescription: "."
+metaDescription: "This is part one of a three-part series explores disaster-recovery options, from models to environments to public cloud offerings.
+Are you ready?"
-ogTitle: "Are you prepared for disaster recovery a comparison of public cloud options"
+ogTitle: "Are you prepared for disaster recovery?
+A comparison of public cloud options&mdash;Part One"
-ogDescription: "."
+ogDescription: "This is part one of a three-part series explores disaster-recovery options, from models to environments to public cloud offerings.
+Are you ready?"
-slug: "are-you-prepared-for-disaster-recovery-a-comparison-of-public-cloud-options"
+slug: "are-you-prepared-for-disaster-recovery-a-comparison-of-public-cloud-options-part-one"

 ---